Maxwell Acee Donovan

 Maxwell Acee Donovan (born May 14, 2005) is an American actor.
-He is known for his starring role as Wesley in the Disney Channel science-fiction comedy series Gabby Duran & the Unsittables and as Nate Runck in the Netflix sitcom That '90s Show.
+He is known for his starring role as Wesley in the Disney Channel science-fiction comedy series Gabby Duran & the Unsittables, as Nate Runck in the Netflix sitcom That '90s Show, and as Ethan Macintosh in the Prime Video Thriller "The Better Sister".

 Early life and education

-Donovan was born in the United States and grew up in Glenwood Springs, Colorado.
+Donovan was born in Baltimore, Maryland and grew up in Glenwood Springs, Colorado.
 His last name, Acee, comes from his Lebanese heritage.
 He attended the Los Angeles County High School for the Arts, where he studied filmmaking.

 Career

 After some minor roles in TV and film, Donovan gained prominence for his role as Wesley, the conspiracy theorist best friend of the main character, in the Disney Channel series Gabby Duran & the Unsittables, which ran from 2019 to 2021.

 In 2023, he began starring as Nate Runck, the well-meaning but naive older brother of Gwen, in the Netflix series That '90s Show, a sequel to That '70s Show.

 In 2025, Donovan featured in the limited series, The Better Sister, streaming on Amazon Prime.
+The series also starred Jessica Biel and Elizabeth Banks.